 Š Medical and psychological personnel often do not know what to do about suicidal thoughts.
 Drugs, counseling and hospitalization are used, but often with poor success.

 CAUSES FOR SUICIDAL THOUGHTS

-Some causes for suicidal thoughts such are chronic pain, sleep deprivation, relationship breakups, isolation, alienation, guilt and even thrills or other causes, in a few cases.
-However, our research indicates that these causes may be secondary to more subtle internal biochemical imbalances.
+Some causes for suicidal thoughts are chronic pain, sleep deprivation, relationship breakups, isolation, alienation, guilt, and even thrills or other causes.
+However, nutritional balancing research indicates that these causes may be secondary to more subtle internal biochemical imbalances.

 The outer causes act as triggers, but are not necessarily the underlying problem.
 This is why they do not cause suicidal thoughts in everyone.
-Most people have enough adaptive energy or vitality to handle many crises.
+Most people have enough adaptive energy or vitality to handle many crises or stressors.

 MOST PEOPLE ARE EXHAUSTED, DEPRESSED AND VERY UNHEALTHY TODAY.
 The problem arises when vitality and brain function are not good enough.
 This makes it hard for a person to cope, think clearly about a situation, and to obtain help, if needed.
 Their brains have too many toxic metals such as nickel, cadmium and arsenic, and missing good minerals like zinc, chromium and selenium.
 These nutritional problems can actually cause suicidal thoughts.

 This is where nutritional balancing can help a person with suicidal thoughts to regain mental clarity, adaptive energy, vitality and an improved ability to cope and adapt to life’s challenges.
 In most cases, it works amazingly well.